Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 2. Bottom-Up Market Sizing

-This approach starts with actual data points like the number of potential customers or units sold and builds upward.
+This approach starts with measurable data such as customer counts, pricing, and usage patterns, then builds upward.
 It offers a more realistic estimate.

 Example: